aryounce/terraform-aws-bootstrap/docs/Setup-Via-CloudFormation.md

 "S3StatePrefix=my/custom/S3/key/prefix"
 ```

-Overrides the default [key prefix](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html) in the S3 bucket which stores your Terraform state objects.
-Set to `/terraform-state` by default, you may customize this to be `/my/custom/S3/key/prefix` by specifying `"S3StatePrefix=my/custom/S3/key/prefix"` (note the omitted leading `/`).
+Overrides the default [key prefix](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html) in the S3 bucket which stores your Terraform state objects, which is `/terraform-state` by default.
+When overriding please omit the leading `/`.

 ### DynamoDB Lock Table Name